mttfst/traj-cross-section/README.md

 The atmospheric data I use in this project are the output of the weather forecast model *[COSMO](http://www.cosmo-model.org/)*.
 The trajectory data originate from the Lagrangian particle dispersion model *[Itpas](https://zenodo.org/record/3932248)*.

 This software is part of the *Itpas* post-processing.
 However, the used method can be adapted for projects with similar problems.
-Input from other atmospheric and trajectory models should work as well, but I did not test this yet.
+Input from other atmospheric and trajectory models should work as well (whit small adjustments), but I did not test this yet.

 <!-- Details on the particle model and its application can be found (later) at Faust et al. (in Prep.) -->